secretstartups/handbook/support/workflows/how-to-respond-to-feedback.html.md

 3. Determine whether additional [action needs to be taken](#if-there-is-action-to-be-taken).
 If no action needs to be taken, and the user does not need to be contacted to discuss the ticket, `/close` the Feedback Issue.

 ### If there is action to be taken
 Determine the course of action and tag appropriate people.
+Note that [indirect feedback](https://about.gitlab.com/handbook/support/internal-support/#regarding-gitlab-support-plans-and-namespaces) received from a customer/prospect will typically have the next action chosen for us.

 Examples of possible actions:
  - Contact the user (see [below](#if-the-user-should-be-contacted))